admiralrua/Algorithms-illustrated-by-Python/preparation-02/statistics.md

 ## Briefing
 [Statistics](https://en.wikipedia.org/wiki/Statistics) is the discipline that concerns the collection, organization, displaying, analysis, interpretation and presentation of data.

-Two main statistical methods are used in data analysis: descriptive statistics, which summarize data from a sample using indexes such as the mean or standard deviation, and inferential statistics, which draw conclusions from data that are subject to random variation (e.g., observational errors, sampling variation).
-Recently, exploratory data analysis analyzing data sets to summarize their main characteristics (often with visual methods) also becomes popular.
+Two main statistical methods are used in data analysis: **descriptive statistics**, which summarize data from a sample using indexes such as the mean or standard deviation, and **inferential statistics**, which draw conclusions from data that are subject to random variation (e.g., observational errors, sampling variation).
+Recently, **exploratory data analysis** analyzing data sets to summarize their main characteristics (often with visual methods) also becomes popular.

 This section will give a quick introduction to the basis of statistics.
-The is heavily based on the following comprehensive references:
+The section is heavily based on the following comprehensive references:

 - [wiki](https://en.wikipedia.org/wiki/Statistics)
 - [The elements of statistical learning](https://www.amazon.com/Elements-Statistical-Learning-Prediction-Statistics/dp/0387848576) [or here](https://web.stanford.edu/~hastie/ElemStatLearn/)